Does Fake Tan Cause Acne and Breakouts?

 Will fake tan clog my pores?

-Is gradual tan better for acne skin?
+Is a gradual tan better for acne skin?

-Gradual tanners can be used over a period of days to build a tan.
-These are usually lighter and contain less harmful chemicals, at least not in a great amount.
-These are considerably better for acne prone skin as they won’t be a sudden shock to the skin, and you can control how dark you want your tan to be.
-So if you see the color isn’t right, or it is accentuating your acne too much, you can stop using the tanner daily.
+These are considerably better for acne-prone skin as they won’t be a sudden shock to the skin, and you can control how dark you want your tan to be.

-Are tanning pills better for acne prone skin?
+Are tanning pills better for acne-prone skin?

-Tanning pills are used to accelerate tanning in the sun.
-They can also cause yellow crystals in your eyes which may impair vision.
 Tanning pills require you to spend time in the sun, which is never a good idea.
-UV rays can further damage your skin and make your acne much worse.
+UV rays can further damage your skin and exacerbate your acne.

-What are self-tanning moisturizers?
+What are self-tanning moisturisers?

-Similar to gradual tanners, self-tanning moisturizers can be used daily.
-They contain small amounts of self-tanning ingredients, mixed in with a nourishing moisturizer.
-You can use these as a daily moisturizer to hydrate and care for your skin, while still building a natural looking tan.
+You can use these as a daily moisturiser to hydrate and care for your skin, while still building a natural-looking tan.

 Final Thoughts

-There is a way to self-tan if you have acne, you just have to be aware of the products you use and the way you treat your skin.
-Be sure to use gentle products that won’t clog up your pores, or products that contain harmful chemicals.
-Remember to always use sunscreen to protect your skin from further damage from the sun.
+Be sure to use gentle products that won’t clog up your pores or contain harmful chemicals.
+Remember to always use sunscreen to protect your skin from further sun damage.

 The most important thing to remember is to keep on with your normal washing and cleansing routine.
-Sacrificing this for the sake of maintaining a tan will only see your skin becoming worse over time.